Updated January 2020

 Pinterest Visual Search Tool

 There’s a little tiny button in the bottom right corner of every pin.
 Someone once asked me how they could get rid of it.
 Ha!
-You can’t get rid of the Pinterest Visual Search tool that’s built into their platform.
+You can’t get rid of the Pinterest Visual Search tool.
+It’s a super valuable search tool that’s built into the Pinterest platform.
 Why?
 Because it’s a really helpful tool for pinners to find more of the content they are looking for.
 If you sell products, this little hover over tool is a dream.

 How Does It work